 Teleport Strike – This skill deals AoE burst damage and inflicts all enemies hit with Minor Vulnerability, increasing their damage taken by 8%.
 You will want the Lotus Fan morph, which adds an AoE DoT component.

-Mark Target – This skill afflicts 1 target with Major Fracture and Major Breach.
+Mark Target – This skill afflicts 1 target with Major Major Breach.
 The Piercing Mark morph increases the duration, and the Reaper’s Mark morph will give you Major Berserk for 5 seconds after the afflicted enemy dies.

 Veiled Strike – This skill deals single target burst damage.
 You want the Surprise Attack morph, which reduces the enemy’s physical resistance if you cast it behind them.